 This program is designed for students currently enrolled at the University.
 The Certificate in Critical Security Studies is designed to provide students with the theoretical and practical tools to analyze social issues associated with mass development of new security projects, including those related to immigration and borders, digital privacy, surveillance, risk, health and population security, terrorism, the environment, nationalism, the economy, and others.
 All degree courses may be credited toward other undergraduate programs.
 Any undergraduate student may apply for admission, subject to prerequisites and general admission requirements.
-Students already possessing an undergraduate degree may apply for admission to the Diploma in Critical Security Studies.

-Enrolment in third or fourth year of an Honors Program, or a minimum modular average of 70% in a Major module.
+Enrolment in third or fourth year of an Honours Program, or a minimum modular average of 70% in a Major module.
 This is a limited enrolment program and possession of the minimum admission requirements does not guarantee admission.

 To qualify for the Certificate in Critical Security Studies, students must achieve an overall average of 65% in the following 5.0 courses: